Receive access to our exclusive newsletter!

 “The NYPD and our team have been closely monitoring the situation.
 Commissioner, Deputy Commissioner [Rebecca] Weiner has been communicating with our partners across all of the agencies involved in the NYPD and partners have already enhanced security,” Adams said.

 “We’ve already had enhanced security because of the holiday.
 And we don’t see any nexus between the incidents there. “.
+He said attendees can expect to see uniformed officers throughout the parade route.

 “We can tell you there are no credible or specific threats to New York City, or to tomorrow’s parade at this time.
 Our intelligence analysts and our counterterrorism offices have been preparing for this event,” he said.

-See More of The Thanksgiving Day Parade Balloon Inflation Event NYC-2023 in our World Liberty TV, by Clicking here.
+See More of the Thanksgiving Day Parade Balloon Inflation Event NYC-2023 in our World Liberty TV, by Clicking here.

 Read more